 As I said above, I think this is a somewhat dangerous territory since many children have restricted diets.
-That said, I think you probably couldn't go wrong with a packet of Annie's bunny cookies or crackers and a fruit leather—I think Trader Joe's or Whole Foods are the best.
-If you want it to be more personal, you can make cookies cut out into a special shape, such as a train, or the number two.
+That said, I think you probably couldn't go wrong with a packet of Annie's bunny cookies or crackers and fruit leather—I think those from Trader Joe's or Whole Foods are the best.
+If you want it to be more personal, you can make cookies cut out into a special shape, such as a train or the number two.

-Why not to just do bubbles?
-All kids love them and they are cheap.
+Why not just do bubbles?
+All kids love them, and they are cheap.
 They are in small plastic bottles, but in theory, you could refill them with more bubble liquid.

 My son was obsessed with his kazoo at that age, and that could be a very fun party favor.
 We also got a great egg from a friend's first birthday party that he loved to shake to make music.
 Just make sure whatever you get doesn't make an annoying sound, or the parents will not be thanking you and may try to get revenge at their child's birthday party.

 Just kidding, but wouldn't that be awesome?
-You could hand out hundred dollar bills and then watch the 2-year-olds try to rip them up, or eat them, throw them up in the air and watch them flutter to the ground, or bury them—perhaps the soundest current investment strategy.
+You could hand out hundred-dollar bills and then watch the two-year-olds try to rip them up, or eat them, throw them up in the air and watch them flutter to the ground, or bury them—perhaps the soundest current investment strategy.

 I'm sure there are many other categories, but this seems like plenty, and any more options would only contribute to decision fatigue.